KubeClusterTruck/coolstore-mono/README.md

-JBoss BRMS Suite Cool Store Demo
+JBoss BRMS Suite Cool Store Monolith Demo
 ================================
 This is a retail web store demo where you will find rules, decision tables, events, and a ruleflow that is leveraged by a web application.
 The web application is a WAR built using the JBoss BRMS